meszarosrob/stretching-routine/README.md

 This app takes you through the stretching routine.
 It's not meant to instruct you how to do the exercises, so there are no details, only a small clip to remind you of what you already know.

-When the exercise begins and ends, there is a sound signal played.
-There's no option to turn this off, just [mute the tab](https://www.howtogeek.com/231959/how-to-mute-individual-browser-tabs-in-chrome-safari-and-firefox/) if you don't need it.
+When the exercise begins and ends, there is a sound signal.
+The options are not that creative, but hey, ¯\_(ツ)_/¯.

 Before starting, you can set the duration of exercises and pauses between.
 The defaults are matching the pace of the course.
+The more, the better.

+JSYK:
+- You should keep the browser's tab active during the stretch
+- If you are using it from a mobile browser, the sound might not play
+- There's no option to turn the sound off, just [mute the tab](https://www.howtogeek.com/231959/how-to-mute-individual-browser-tabs-in-chrome-safari-and-firefox/) if you don't need it.

 ## Misc

 This is a weekend project; there is no changelog or versioning.
 The repo is public because why not, so treat it like that.

+ᕙ(⇀‸↼‶)ᕗ

 ### Technicalities

-_You should keep the browser tab active during the stretch._

 [Timeouts in inactive tabs](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setTimeout#Timeouts_in_inactive_tabs_throttled_to_%E2%89%A5_1000ms) are handled differently than on active tabs.
 The [worker-timers](https://github.com/chrisguttandin/worker-timers) package is a replacement for the `setTimeout` (that is used here in the most naive way) and can help with some strange edge cases.

-_If you are using it from a mobile browser, the sound might not play._

 This could be solved by using [howler.js](https://github.com/goldfire/howler.js#mobilechrome-playback), as it's capable of unlocking the audio playback automatically.

-I'm okay with these limitations, but if you fork the project and fix these, let me know.
+I'm okay with these limitations, but if you find them annoying, feel free to fork the project or make a pull request.

+(っ◕‿◕)っ

 ---